North of Porto, the Sanctuary of Bom Jesus do Monte is like no other in Portugal.

 - Guimaraes to Bom Jesus - 30 min drive

-- It is included in my eBook to help you plan your Portugal road trip:
+This location is included (with GPS coordinates, map of location and planning info) in my travel guide eBook that helps you easily plan your Portugal road trip:

 - Bom Jesus Braga opening hours - Funicular: 8am to 8pm